ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson3.md

 The _condition_ should contain any expression that could be evaluated as _true_ or _false_.

-Let's imagine to have two _variables_ each containing a different hotel _object_ :
+Let's imagine to have two _variables_, each of them containing a different hotel _object_:

 ```js
 const hotelA = {